jennifer-ryan/numpy.random-project/README.md

 ## About this Repository

 The repository can be accessed [here](https://github.com/jennifer-ryan/numpy.random-project).
 Clicking the 'clone or download' button will allow you to download the repository to your machine.
-Some of the output, such as the bold text in code output and image placement, may not translate correctly to the GitHub repository but should function as intended on a local machine.
+Some of the code output, such as the bold text code output and image placement, may not render correctly in the GitHub repository but should function as intended on a local machine.

 The contents of this repository are: